Setup checklist

 Azure deployment setup guide

 This is a one-time checklist to set up your Azure account and give me the access I need to deploy your app.
-Most people finish in about 30 minutes, and we can do any of it together on a call.
+Most people finish in well under an hour, and I can walk you through any of it on a call.

-You don't need GitHub, coding tools, or any technical setup of your own, just your project files and an Azure account.
-Doing every step in one go means I'll have everything from day one, so we can go straight to building without stopping to request more access later.
+You don't need GitHub, coding tools, or any technical setup of your own, only your project files and an Azure account.
+Do every step now and I'll have everything from day one, rather than stopping to request more access later.

 Before you start: be the person who creates the Azure account, so you're the Owner.
 That's what lets you grant access in step 4.
-When you add billing, choose Pay-As-You-Go (not free credits only), so your app's resources aren't blocked by a spending cap.
+When you add billing, choose Pay-As-You-Go rather than free credits only.
+Free credits come with a spending limit that stops your app the moment it is reached.

 Stuck on anything?
 Don't worry about getting it perfect.
-Message me and we'll walk through it on a quick call.
+Message me and I'll walk you through it on a call.

 The checklist